codyzu/cpinfo20-site/m4/nosql-queries.md

    npm install --save firebase
    ```
 1. Open your project directory in vscode
-1. Add the following file to your project, named `countries.js`:
+1. Create a new file in your project named `countries.js` with the following:

 ```javascript
 'use strict';